Ghoshal12345/GoogleSearchClone/README.md

 ## 🙏 Acknowledgments

-- React team for the amazing library
+- React for the amazing library
 - Mantine UI for beautiful components
 - Tailwind CSS for streamlined styling
 - Vite for the blazing fast development experience